Hale County deputy arrested on domestic violence charges - NewsBreak

 Hale County deputy arrested on domestic violence charges

-HALE COUNTY, Ala. ( WIAT ) — A Hale County deputy was arrested early Wednesday morning for domestic abuse.Woman arrested after year-long investigation into Blount County murder
+HALE COUNTY, Ala. ( WIAT ) — A Hale County deputy was arrested early Wednesday morning and charged with domestic abuse, according to local authorities.

 Thanks for signing up!